4 health insurance questions that could save you $$$

 Our health needs change as we get older, so save yourself some cash and make sure you're not paying for cover you don't need.
 For example, if you've hung up your footy boots for good, perhaps you don't need a high level of physio cover.
 Or if you've had your babies and your family is complete, maybe it's time to remove pregnancy cover from your policy?

 At nib, we've created Extras covers based on services you are most likely to use.
 For example if wellbeing is important to you, you can chose cover which includes natural therapies like remedial massage - and if your needs change, it's easy to select an Extras policy to suit you!

 When looking at your private health insurance policy, it's vital to check what level of excess you've got.
 For example, if you want to save money on your monthly premium, consider choosing a higher excess option.
-On some of our nib hospital covers, you can choose from either a $250 or $500 excess.
-From 1 April 2019, you'll be able to increase your excess to $750 as part of the private health insurance reforms.
+Australian residents can select an excess of up to $750 for singles and $1,500 for couples and families.
 To find out more about your excess options, give our team a call on 13 16 42.

 Some health funds offer different percentages you can claim back across their extras products, while some offer set benefits.
 At nib, we've kept it simple with our latest range; depending on your cover you can claim from 50% to 75% of the cost up to the annual limit.
 You can also choose the nib-recognised provider you want to visit and expect the same benefits.

 It's important to think about this when you’re considering value for money – a cheap premium with a low claim back percentage may not be ideal.

 Health insurance shouldn't be set and forget.
 If you want value for money – and the right cover when you need it – review your policy regularly to ensure you're getting the best deal.